Thoughts at the Onset of the Pandemic

 We have always sought businesses that will benefit from long-term prosperity and are also built to be successful in any economic or market environment.
 Such businesses allow us to focus less on harder-to-predict short-term results and more on long-term prospects.
 For each business, we forecast a base case of expected operational results, and then we contemplate what conditions could severely impair the equity value of shareholders.
 For example, can the company survive a disruption to its supply chain?
 How does an economic downturn affect the demand for its products and services?
 Is its balance sheet capitalized in a way that the company can survive a sudden drop in cash flow with a simultaneous lack of access to capital markets?
 Many events can lead to these outcomes individually or collectively.
 Of course, we did not presume a pandemic as a precipitating cause, but that is partly the point.
 We want our businesses to be robust against conditions that are difficult to presuppose.

 As partners, your investment in our funds is a fractional ownership interest in the earnings and cash flow generated by our businesses.
 While the stock prices of these companies are down alongside the broader equity markets, we expect operating results have not been impacted as severely.
 Our businesses satisfy thirst, entertain, and connect friends, families, and workers.
 Our channel checks suggest that the demand for these offerings has increased in response to the pandemic.
 Consumers in many of our markets are not just stocking up on toilet paper, they are also buying lots of water, cokes, and beer.
 Some evidence suggests that consumption of our products has also increased with people spending more time at home.
 Broadband, mobile services, and premium television have never been in more demand with millions of people working from home, seeking indoor entertainment, and connecting with family and friends digitally.
 Importantly, if the economy does slow for a prolonged period, our businesses have historically been less cyclical than the economy at large.
-They will generate profits in 2020 and 2021 regardless of the economic cycle, and they will generate substantially more profits in 2030.

 We have spoken with the management teams of our businesses over the past few weeks.
 We have asked how the pandemic has impacted their people and operations, how they are responding to these issues both personally and professionally, and how they are managing any financial impact to maintain and promote the overall health of the organization.
 We also have been encouraging them to have the same mindset we describe above.
 Our message to them is: